 The stereotypical ideal of female beauty is still shockingly narrow, and women that aren't seen to meet these ideals are often crucified for daring to flaunt their sex appeal.

-The popularity of the term 'silver fox' is proof of the way that the ageing process is viewed differently between men and women.The assumption is that as men grow older they gain wealth, experience and, therefore, overall desirability.
-Some of the most-wanted actors in Hollywood are older types such George Clooney - with men, age is seen as an asset.
-Crucially their sex appeal stays in tact, with Buzzfeed, Glamour, PopSugar et al.publishing articles and lists which swoon over 'sexy silver foxes'.
+The popularity of the term 'silver fox' is proof of the way that the aging process is viewed differently between men and women.The assumption is that as men grow older they gain wealth, experience and, therefore, overall desirability.
+Some of the most-wanted actors in Hollywood are older types such George Clooney -- for men, age is seen as an asset.
+Crucially their sex appeal stays in tact, with Buzzfeed, Glamour, PopSugar et al.publishing articles and lists which swoon over 'sexy silver foxes.'
 By contrast, women are seen to decrease in value as they grow older and are often cast in roles which strip them of sex appeal.
-Interestingly, our bias towards men is even ingrained in the English language - a 50-year old single male is a 'bachelor', whereas the female equivalent is a 'spinster'.
-Tellingly, there's no word for a man dating below his age bracket, yet women seeking toy boys are branded 'cougars', a term laden with negative connotations.
+Interestingly, our bias towards men is even ingrained in the English language -- a 50-year old single male is a 'bachelor,' whereas the female equivalent is a 'spinster.'
+Tellingly, there's no word for a man dating below his age bracket, yet women seeking toy boys are branded 'cougars,' a term laden with negative connotations.